-Tension Growing Between Blake Shelton and Gavin Rossdale, Gwen Stefani In Tears After Talk With Ex [RUMOR]
+Tension Growing Between Blake Shelton And Gavin Rossdale, Gwen Stefani In Tears After Talk With Ex

 “It really moved Gwen to tears,” said the source.

 There are rumors that Gwen is again pregnant at the age of 47.
-If this rumor is true, Gwen will likely put her career on the backburner and focus on Blake and the children, including the one supposedly in the oven.
+If this rumor is true, Gwen will likely put her career on the backburner and focus on Blake and the children, including the rumored new one.

 [Featured photo by Larry Busacca/Getty Images]